Aerial view of Chicago housing

 These organizations tend to advocate for policy change through research and sharing technical expertise via direct engagement with policymakers and elected officials.

 • Center for Neighborhood Technology.
-Does deep research and partnerships with governments and organizations around the country.
+CNT does deep research and partnerships with governments and organizations around the country.

 • Chicago Area Fair Housing Alliance.
 A membership-based organization that performs research and advocacy on fair housing issues.